willisrocks/arduino-weather/README.md

 Initial Parts List:
 Arduino Uno (or Mega), Ethernet Shield, Baromoter/Temp sensor, Battery Pack

+## Week 7

+This week we implemented and deployed our REST API server application.
+We tested GET and POST requests on our server using CURL.
+Our server application is properly persisting the data using a database.
+We're now ready to put together all the concepts that we built proof of concepts for on our arduino and start logging our climate data and publishing it to our server.

 ## Week 6

 We implemented setup a HTTP client on our arduino, and we tested sending GET and POST requests using an Ethernet connection.
 We should now be ready to communicate with our webserver via a REST API.
 HTTP Client Library: https://github.com/amcewen/HttpClient